IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/docs/manual-host-setup.md

 ## Setup each Host Manually

-The following steps must be repeated for each hosts.
+The following steps are the setup required for each hosts.

 ## Assign unique hostname